 Did you know that August is National Peach Month?
-In order to help you celebrate, I would like to suggest this recipe for Honey Almond Ricotta Stuffed Grilled Peaches!
+To help you celebrate, I would like to suggest this recipe for Honey Almond Ricotta Stuffed Grilled Peaches!

-I have been spending a lot of time on Pinterest lately and the pictures which always peak my curiosity are those with ricotta.
+I have been spending a lot of time on Pinterest lately and the pictures which always pique my curiosity are those with ricotta.
 I think most of you already know that I love ricotta.
-So much so that I make my own!
-I have included a video I recently made just in case you are interested.
-(I actually made a post entitled Creamy Homemade Fresh Ricotta Cheese).
-Don’t you just love ricotta?
+So much so that I make my own Creamy Homemade Fresh Ricotta Cheese.
+Don’t you love ricotta?

 Another favorite of mine is grilled fruit.
-I can’t put my finger on it, but there is something about grilling fruit that just elevates the whole taste experience!
-And so the combination of two of my favorites things, topped with a couple more best-loved foods (i.e. almonds, honey and amaretti cookies), resulted in this healthy, easy and tasty recipe- Honey Almond Ricotta Stuffed Grilled Peaches.
+I can’t put my finger on it, but there is something about grilling fruit that elevates the whole taste experience!
+And so the combination of two of my favorites things, topped with a couple more best-loved foods (i.e., almonds, honey and Soft Amaretti), resulted in this healthy, easy and tasty recipe- Honey Almond Ricotta Stuffed Grilled Peaches.

 What about you?
 Do you have a favorite recipe with peaches?
 I’d love to hear about it!